 Hyatt’s award chart is exceptionally generous compared to other hotels, as they charge substantially fewer points.

-A Hyatt top-tier hotel will cost 30,000 points, whereas a Marriott or a Hilton would set you back at least 70,000 points for an identical hotel category.
+A top-tier Hyatt hotel costs 40,000 points, whereas a Marriott or a Hilton would cost at least 70,000 points for an identical hotel category.

 Hyatt currently occupies the top spot as my most utilized Chase Ultimate Reward transfer partner.